 Making the choice to get help for an addiction to drugs or alcohol is a big step, no matter who you are or how long you’ve been using.
 Getting help means that you are admitting that there’s a problem and that something in your life needs to change, and that’s not an easy thing to do.
 As such, many substance users want to take small steps — crawling before they walk, so to speak — and that means choosing a treatment program close to home.

 This does seem to be logical in some ways.
 A local rehabilitation facility is easy to access, close to friends and family members and would be simple to leave if things aren’t working.
 And this is true: Staying local does have some advantages.
 The most important of which being close proximity to the comforts of home.
 However, this apparent upside is far outweighed by the negatives.
 To truly succeed in rehabilitation, traveling is often the best possible choice.
-With a chance to start over fresh without pressure or temptation, moving for rehabilitation is the best possible way to increase your odds of success.
+With a chance to start over fresh without pressure or temptation, moving for rehabilitation is the best possible way to increase your rehab success rate.

 Should I Travel for Rehab?